General-use HTTP URLs

 http://<hostname>/tor/status-vote/current/consensus/<F1>+<F2>+<F3>.z

-Where F1, F2, etc. are authority identity fingerprints the client trusts.
+Where F1, F2, etc. are fingerprints of the authority identity keys (SHA1(DER(KP_auth_id_rsa))) for the authorities that the client trusts.
 Servers will only return a consensus if more than half of the requested authorities have signed the document, otherwise a 404 error will be sent back.
 The fingerprints can be shortened to a length of any multiple of two, using only the leftmost part of the encoded fingerprint.
 Tor uses 3 bytes (6 hex characters) of the fingerprint.

 Clients SHOULD sort the fingerprints in ascending order.
 Server MUST accept any order.